armadillu/ofxRemoteUI/README.md

 * Edit & Track variables remotely through UDP/OSC (bool, int, float, string, Enum, ofColor).
 * Native OSX interface.
 * Allows to save/load your variable states across app launches.
-* Parameter values are saved besides your app, in xml format.
+* Parameter values are saved in your app's data folder, in xml format.
-* Allows creation of Presets, variable states that you can switch from and to quickly.
+* Allows creation/deletion of Presets, variable states that you can switch from and to quickly.
 * Easily create Parameter Groups, and access them through keyboard shortcuts from the OSX Client.
 * Colorize your variables to visually group them in the OSX client.
 * Automatic discovery of servers in the network; easily control multiple apps from the OSX Client.